JensTec/NL-Bankstatement-converter/README.md

 2. Launch the application and select the file you would like to convert.
 A summary will be given on the screen, and at the same time the `csv` output file will be written to the same folder.
 3. Import your transactions into GNUCash by importing transactions in the CSV format.

+### Extra tip

+Make this file executable under MacOS:

+* Change the extension of the file to .command
+* In Terminal make the Python script file executable by running ``chmod +x GNU_Convert.command``
+* Now you can double-click your Python script within MacOS and it will open a terminal window and run the script